HarrySolsem/MyCVRepository/resume.md

 ***

 ## EDUCATION
+*I have earned a total of a hundred and thirtythree credits.
+A bachelors degree is eqvivalent to a hundred and thirty credits.*

 ### Project management, BI Norwegian Business School, 2018.8 - 2019.12
 Module based 30 credit study in project management.